 Who doesn’t love strawberries?
-If you’re a strawberry fan, the many varieties of Fragaria × ananassa are easy to grow at home, allowing you to enjoy the perks of harvesting ripe fruits from your own garden.
-Strawberry growers soon realise you’ll have an abundance of juicy fruit to enjoy as just one plant can be a prolific bearer.
+If you’re a strawberry fan, there are many varieties easy to grow at home, allowing you to enjoy the perks of harvesting ripe fruits from your own garden.
+Strawberry growers soon realise they have an abundance of juicy fruit to enjoy as just one plant can be a prolific bearer.

-Everbearing plants, also called perpetual strawberries, produce fruit throughout the warmer months but in smaller numbers and more sporadically.
+Everbearing plants, also called perpetual strawberries, produce fruit throughout the warmer months (more or less continuously from mid-spring to April) but in smaller numbers and more sporadically.
 This type of strawberry is ideal for small harvests to enjoy at breakfast, for example.